ifnesi/cfk_demo/README.md

 }
 ```

-To show how easily scale the Kafka Cluster by adding a new broker (Confluent Server), edit the file `confluent-platform.yaml` by changing line #24 from `  replicas: 3` to `  replicas: 4`, then run the command `kubectl apply -f confluent-platform.yaml --namespace confluent`.
+To show how easily scale the Kafka Cluster by adding a new broker (Confluent Server), run the script `./demo_scale.sh -u` to scale up or `./demo_scale.sh -d` to scale down.

+Alternativelly, edit the file `confluent-platform.yaml` by changing line #24 from `  replicas: 3` to `  replicas: 4` (for example), then run the command `kubectl apply -f confluent-platform.yaml --namespace confluent`.
 In around 3~5 minutes a new broker will be added to the cluster as well as a new Self Balancing Cluster task will be started.
 To scale back down change the number of replicas back to `3` and run the same command.

 ## In case the start script fails, see below the steps to be followed: